Predictive Control over Low-Altitude Wireless Networks: Joint Trajectory Design and Resource Allocation: Introduction

 To address this mismatch, finite blocklength (FBL) transmission has been adopted as a more realistic communication model in real-time control settings.
 Compared to IBL transmission, where the achievable rate follows Shannon capacity, FBL introduces a more complex rate expression that depends on the signal-to-noise ratio (SNR), block error rate (BLER), and blocklength \cite{FBL_Rate}, which poses significant challenges for system optimization, as the rate function under FBL is typically non-convex and highly sensitive to system parameters, thereby making resource allocation and control-communication co-design considerably more difficult than in IBL-based systems \cite{FBL11}.
 Recent studies have applied FBL theory in various drone communication scenarios.
 For instance, the secrecy and covertness performance of FBL-based drone communication was investigated in \cite{UAV_FBL2} and \cite{UAV_FBL3}, while Ruat \emph{et al.} \cite{UAV_FBL4} analyzed reliability optimization in a drone-assisted nonlinear energy harvesting full-duplex network under both IBL and FBL regimes.
-However, to the best of our knowledge, most existing studies have primarily focused on either optimizing control strategies under communication constraints or enhancing wireless resource allocation to support control performance, while often overlooking the intricate interplay between communication reliability and control actions, particularly in latency-critical real-time control scenarios.
-Motivated by the above, this paper investigates the interaction between predictive control and wireless communication in the context of LAWN.
-Specifically, we consider a real-time control scenario where an aerial drone serves multiple mobile AGVs via FBL transmissions.
-To enable accurate and delay-sensitive trajectory tracking, we adopt an MPC strategy and jointly optimize the control policy, transmit power, and drone trajectory.
-Under this framework, our goal is to minimize the control cost while ensuring communication reliability and satisfying physical constraints such as mobility and power limits.
-The main contributions of this work are summarized as follows.